 It is non-sense to think that expensive reel should have big drag capacity.
-Unless it’s “finely controllable” big drag capacity.
+Unless it’s “fine-adjustable” big drag capacity.

 Shimano could easily engineer bigger drag capacity if they want to.
 After all, it’s just a disc brake.
-But as they have developed in the competitive Japan market, they have learned that fine-controllable smooth drag is far more important than mere max drag capacity for demanding Japanese anglers who like to fish with light lines.
+But as they have developed in the competitive Japan market, they have learned that fine-adjustable smooth drag is far more important than simply big max drag capacity for demanding Japanese anglers who like to fish with light lines.

 Studio Ocean Mark makes one of the best SPJ reels in the market.
 The lever drag increases about 0.5kg drag per notch toward Fight position (Practical Drag).
 It increases rapidly toward Max Drag and the last notch increases 2kg drag.
 Studio Ocean Mark is very clear with that.